OpenElements/BenchScape/README.md

 The branch of a PR will not automatically be deployed to Azure to save costs.
 Instead, a GitHub Action can be triggered manually to deploy the server to Azure.

-- The server instance can be found at https://benchscape-integration.azurewebsites.net.
+- The server instance can be found at http://backend.integration.benchscape.cloud (Azure URL: https://benchscape-integration.azurewebsites.net).
 - The frontend of the app can be found at https://proud-glacier-06e62e410.3.azurestaticapps.net
 - Swagger-UI for the instance can be found at https://benchscape-integration.azurewebsites.net/swagger-ui/index.html